-As opposed to targeted chemical methods that quantify individual chemicals (see Chapter 6), bioanalytical tools are non- or semi-targeted methods that utilize in vitro (cell or proteinbased) and in vivo (whole animal) test systems (broadly referred to herein as "bioassays").
-Such test systems are capable of detecting a wide spectrum of CECs, and may also provide some indication of adverse effect.
-While targeted methods focus on known compounds, bioanalytical methods include the ability to integrate unknown compounds that have the same mode of action or that interact with each other in mixtures within complex environmental matrices.
-Toxicity evaluations of single chemicals will generally miss the synergistic, additive, or antagonistic potential found in mixtures, thus providing a false sense of security or false indication of a potential risk.
-The idea is that one can measure, by concentration addition, chemicals in a mixture that act by the same mechanism, i.e., that behave as if they were mixtures of individual chemical solutions with chemical-specific potencies.
+As opposed to targeted chemical methods that quantify individual chemicals (see Chapter 6), bioanalytical tools are non- or semi-targeted methods that utilize in vitro (cell or proteinbased) and in vivo (whole animal) test systems (broadly referred to herein as "bioassays") that are capable of detecting a wide spectrum of CECs, and when calibrated, may also provide some indication of adverse effect.
+While targeted methods focus on known compounds, bioanalytical methods include the ability to integrate unknown compounds and mixture interactions within complex environmental matrices.
+Similarly, toxicity evaluations of single chemicals will generally miss the synergistic, additive, or antagonistic potential found in mixtures, thus providing a false sense of security or false indication of a potential risk.
+The idea is that one can measure, by concentration addition, chemicals in a mixture that act by the same mechanism, i.e., that behave as if they were dilutions of each other, depending on their potencies.
 In addition, with recent movement by regulatory agencies worldwide toward a mode of action approach in risk assessment paradigms, several bioassays have been developed for the screening of compounds for specific biological target activities such as dioxin-like activity (van den Berg et al., 1998), endocrine responses (i.e., estrogen, androgen, thyroid activities), and genotoxicity.
-The USEPA has invested significant resources for high throughput cell bioassays, particularly for the Endocrine Disrupter Screening Program, and a number have been through rigorous QA/QC evaluations (Table 7.1).
+For example, USEPA has invested significant resources for high throughput cell bioassays, particularly for the Endocrine Disrupter Screening Program, and a number have been through rigorous QA/QC evaluations (Table 7.1).